Romanio0089/kahootsmashack/README.md

 # Kahoot Smashack

-Kahoot Smashack is in maintenance.
-Please come back later.
+Kahoot Smashack got patched by Kahoot.
+I am working on a fix.
+I'm so sorry...

+Come back and check later...